Henry Flanders Letter to Andrew Johnson

 Biographical/Historical Note

 Henry Flanders was born to Charles and Lucretia (Kingsbury) Flanders in Plainfield, New Hampshire on February 13, 1824.
 He married Elizabeth Osborne Barnwell in 1847, and the couple had two children, George Elliott and Lillian Barnwell.
 Flanders read law with Governor Morehead of Kentucky and went on to practice in Kentucky and South Carolina before settling in Philadelphia, Pennsylvania.
-In June of 1904, he was named as an Auxiliary Lecturer in the University of Pennsylvania's Law School.
+In June 1904, he was named as an Auxiliary Lecturer in the University of Pennsylvania's Law School.
 Flanders was also a prolific author and produced such works as Lives of the United States Chief Justices (1855), Memoirs of the Cumberland (1856), and Adventures of a Virginian (1881).
 Henry Flanders died on April 3, 1911 in Philadelphia.

 Arrangement